IBM/telco-network-cloud-drivers/content/installation/lm/production/production-start.md

 weight: 10
 ---

-This section details how to install Telco Network Cloud Orchestration (TNCO) using Helm on an existing Kubernetes cluster.
+This section details how to install Telco Network Cloud Orchestration (TNC-O) using Helm on an existing Kubernetes cluster.
 This will install the following Helm charts:

-- helm-foundation - reference Helm Chart for deploying the third-party components required by TNCO.
+- helm-foundation - reference Helm Chart for deploying the third-party components required by TNC-O.
-- lm-configurator - Helm Chart executing a Kubernetes job to create relevant schemas and other configuration required by TNCO.
+- lm-configurator - Helm Chart executing a Kubernetes job to create relevant schemas and other configuration required by TNC-O.
-- lm-helm - Helm Chart for deploying the TNCO Microservices
+- lm-helm - Helm Chart for deploying the TNC-O Microservices

 {{%note %}}
 NOTE: If following the IBM Installation Guide, please skip the preparation of the environment and proceed to "Next Steps"